 Michoacan is in the west-central part of Mexico.
-It’s bordered by Guanajuato and Colima to the west, Guerrero to the south, Guanajuato to the north, and Queretaro to the northeast.
+It’s bordered by Colima to the west, Guerrero to the south, Jalisco to the north, and Queretaro and Guanajuato to the northeast.
 It also has an incredible coastline that stretches for 155 miles and is home to the most stunning, untouched beaches in Mexico.

 Is Michoacan safe for tourists?